Georgetown Lake Homeowners Association

 https://fwp.mt.gov/conservation/wildlife-management/bear/be-bear-aware

-Brad spoke about bears in the area.
+Brad spoke about bears in the area during the summer meeting.
 Most of the bear problems occur due to garbage being left unattended.
 This time of year the bears are trying to put on fat for the winter.
 Please secure your trash or carry it with you when you leave.
 The main attractants for bears are garbage, pet food, bird feeders and bird seed.
 It is our responsibility to keep attractants away from bears.
 Also, please secure your barbecue by putting it in a shed or in your garage when you leave.

 Fred Bjorkland 406.560.3260, spoke about the increasing responsibilities of the Georgetown Lake Volunteer Fire Department.
 He also pointed out that volunteers are needed.